w3c/wai-website/collections/_tips/developing.zh-hans.md

 title_html: "为实现无障碍而开发"
 nav_title: "开发技巧"
 lang: zh-hans  # Change "en" to the translated-language shortcode
+last_updated: 2024-07-16   # Keep the date of the English version

+translation:
   last_updated: 2024-10-22   # Put the date of this translation YYYY-MM-DD (with month in the middle)

-resource:
-  ref: /tips/

-navigation:
-  previous: /tips/designing/

 translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 - name: "heybran"   # Replace Jan Doe with translator name